-The Linux Kernel is a part of an operating system which acts as an interface between the operating system and system resources to establish or provide an access to it.
-The Linux kernel contains an API called Linux Kernel API (Application Programming Interface) by which the user programs access and interact with the Linux kernel and is also a very stable API and provides great performance in the case of multi-tasking or multi-user functionalities.
+The Linux Kernel is the core component of the Linux operating system that acts as an interface between the hardware and the software.
+The Linux Kernel provides an API called Linux Kernel API (Application Programming Interface), which allows user programs to interact with the kernel and access system resources.
+This API is highly stable and offers excellent performance for multi-tasking and multi-user functionalities.

 Q5.
 What are the different functionalities and responsibilities of a Linux System Administrator?

-The different functionalities those will normally be performed by a Linux System Administrator are as below:
+The different functionalities performed by a Linux System Administrator are as follows:

 - To support and train the Linux server administrators.

-- Able to access all the processes, files and system applications in the server.
+- Able to access all the processes, files, and system applications on the server.